redhat-partner-tech/partner-tech-days-march2021/integrated-mgmt-workshop/exercises/0-setup/README.md

 -   Navigate back to **Templates** on the left side pane.

-The **SETUP / Tower** job will create multiple job templates that will be useful throughout the remainder of this workshop.
+The **SETUP / Controller** job will create multiple job templates that will be useful throughout the remainder of this workshop.

 ![](https://lh4.googleusercontent.com/xy3fDRQ0LUC9SY1aHlk-hWwdDEDx-UH7nygw3cUb_8SQYSjGLeYpS5juGvl9CjSHB7MvJRShpOVOYMAUNPKfi5C6SPUXHWfGUjaMaax9enjWNS5nbpCM0Fai8hFb4QpJwZypNr4k)